×

 What advice to expats in Merida have about housing?

 "When looking for housing in Merida it is important to research the area beforehand to make sure the location is suitable for your needs.
 Renting or buying in Merida can be beneficial since rents and real estate prices are still very low.
 Be sure to negotiate on the best possible price since landlords tend to overprice.
 It is also important to discuss the maintenance of the property with the landlord or owners and review the contract for additional fees.
-Additionally, utilize the help of locals to get the best possible deals," remarked one expat in Merida.
+Additionally, utilize the help of locals to get the best possible deals," said one expat living in Merida.

 What are medical services in Merida like?